Jeff’s 14th birthday is on Halloween.

 “And exactly where would we have put your bike?”
 Jeff’s dad asked.

 “If we’d taken the SUV it would have had lots of room for our suitcases and my bike,” Jeff replied.

 “Well, that’s water under the bridge,” Jeff’s dad said.
 “Ryan, what time do you have to be at school?”

 “First period starts at seven-forty-five, so I’m always there by seven-fifteen.
 Sixth period ends at two-twenty, and we’ll have to go to my locker and then to the pickup area.
 It’s best to plan to pick us up at two-thirty-five.”

 “Travis, how long does it take to drive from here to the high school?”
 Jeff’s dad asked.

 “Maybe fifteen minutes.
 You know I drive to West Valley High every day, so I can take them with me.
 They’ll have to walk from the faculty parking lot to the Freshmen Campus, but they’ll be there in plenty of time.
 I leave the house at seven on the dot.
 Someone will have to pick them up after school.
-I don’t leave school until four-thirty, and sometimes it’s later than that.”
+I don’t leave school until four-thirty or five o’clock, and sometimes it’s later than that.”

 “I’ll pick them up,” Jeff’s mom said.